ChamberMusicLab Director, viola

-Violist Jason Fisher is a founding member of A Far Cry.
+Violist Jason Fisher is a founding member and co-artistic director of A Far Cry.
 A child of the Northwest, Jason grew up in Seattle and is a proud enthusiast of rainy days.
-Coming from a relatively non-musical family, he first picked up an instrument at age 11 in elementary school when the orchestra teacher told him they needed “somebody to play the viola.”
+He first picked up an instrument at age 11 in elementary school when the orchestra teacher told him they needed “somebody to play the viola.”
 Jason went on to study with Helen Callus, Victoria Chiang, Katherine Murdock, and Roger Tapping, and is a graduate of Peabody Conservatory, and the Longy School of Music.

 A Carnegie Hall Fellow and a Peabody Singapore Fellow, he has toured Europe, Asia, Kazakhstan, and the Kyrgyz Republic and has given concerts at Vienna Musikverein, Singapore Esplanade, The Kennedy Center, and Carnegie Hall.
 Jason has performed with Pink Martini, Jake Shimabukuro, Itzakh Perlman, Yo-Yo Ma, Renée Fleming, Kiri Te Kanawa, and with members of the Florestan Trio, and the Æolus, Brentano, Cleveland, Emerson, Mendelssohn, and St. Lawrence String Quartets.